Mnuchin insists US reached 'fundamental agreement' in China trade talks

 U.S. tariff hikes set to be levied on Chinese goods on Oct.
 15 were put off because of the negotiations, and Mnuchin said he anticipates not moving forward with Dec.
 15 tariffs because he believes a deal will be in place by then.

-Mnuchin said financial services were dealt with in phase one while other aspects of the services market would be dealth with in phase two.
+Mnuchin said financial services were dealt with in phase one while other aspects of the services market would be dealt with in phase two.

 The Treasury secretary explained how the next round of negotiations will move forward now that bargaining on phase one of a trade deal was on the books.